kammitama5/kammitama5.github.io/_posts/2024-05-09-Thursday-May-9th.md

 - Rosanne being interviewed on research at the DeepMind booth.

 ## And....
-- I'm giong to enjoy this glass of wine I snuck up to my room and call it an evening!
+- I'm going to enjoy this glass of wine I snuck up to my room and call it an evening!

 ## That's it